 (a) Minimum and maximum operating resource limits.
 Outages and limitations due to transmission clearances shall be reflected in these limits.
 The more restrictive operating or regulating limit shall be used for resources providing Regulation so that the SCED shall not Dispatch them outside their Regulating Range.

 (b) Forbidden Operating Regions.
 When ramping in the Forbidden Operating Region, the implicit ramp rate will be used as determined based on the time it takes for the resource to cross its Forbidden Operating Region.
-A resource can only be ramped through a Forbidden Operating Region after being dispatched into a Forbidden Operation Region.
+A resource can only be ramped through a Forbidden Operating Region after being dispatched into a Forbidden Operating Region.
 The CAISO will not Dispatch a resource within its Forbidden Operating Regions in the Real-Time Market, except that the CAISO may Dispatch the resource through the Forbidden Operating Region in the direction that the resource entered the Forbidden Operating Region at the maximum applicable Ramp Rate over consecutive Dispatch Intervals.
 A resource with a Forbidden Operating Region cannot provide Ancillary Services in a particular fifteen (15) minute Dispatch Interval unless that resource can complete its transit through the relevant Forbidden Operating Region within that particular Dispatch Interval.

 (c) Operational Ramp Rates and Start-Up Times.
 The submitted Operational Ramp Rate for resources shall be used as the basis for all Dispatch Instructions, provided that the Dispatch Operating Point for resources that are providing Regulation remains within their applicable Regulating Range.
 The Regulating Range will limit the Ramping of Dispatch Instructions issued to resources that are providing Regulation.
 The Ramp Rate for Non-Dynamic System Resources cleared in the FMM will not be observed.
 Rather, the ramp of the Non-Dynamic System Resource will respect inter-Balancing Authority Area Ramping conventions established by WECC.
 Ramp Rates for Dynamic System Resources will be observed like Participating Generators in the RTD.
-Each Energy Bid shall be Dispatched only up to the amount of Imbalance Energy that can be provided within the Dispatch Interval based on the applicable Operational Ramp Rate.
+Each Energy Bid shall be Dispatched only up to the amount of imbalance energy that can be provided within the Dispatch Interval based on the applicable Operational Ramp Rate.
 The Dispatch Instruction shall consider the relevant Start-Up Time as, if the resource is off-line, the relevant Operational Ramp Rate function, and any other resource constraints or prior commitments such as Schedule changes across hours and previous Dispatch Instructions.
 The Start-Up Time shall be determined from the Start-Up Time function and when the resource was last shut down.
 The Start-Up Time shall not apply if the corresponding resource is on-line or expected to start.

 (d) Maximum number of daily Start-Ups.
 The SCED shall not cause a resource to exceed its daily maximum number of Start-Ups.